Curated by Veloretti

 Folderol

 Our final day was all about the hidden gems and the fresh breeze along the Seine.
 We started at Fauna, enjoying a matcha and a cinnamon roll in one of the city’s cosiest coffee spots.
-From there, it was a brisk ride to The Parisian Vintage to gawk at carefully curated designer items by Chanel and YSL.
+From there, it was a brisk ride to The Parisian Vintage to gawk at carefully curated designer items by the likes of Chanel and YSL.

 Fauna